 - Teams should then prepare an oral and multimedia presentation.
 Any other equipment needs must be requested at this time.
 Teams will be notified regarding the time and location of their formal presentation.
 Presentations will be videotaped.
 Elaborate exhibits/demonstrations must have prior approval of the director.

-- All prizes are payable to the winning teams' business entity and may be subject to tax.
+- All prizes are payable to the winning team members or to the winning teams' business entity and may be subject to tax.

 - In accordance with Bradley University's alcohol policy, business plans submitted for consideration should not contain alcohol as their primary focus.